-Static Stretches that Are a Waste of TimeStatic stretches have been scientifically proven to be LESS effective than dynamic warmups.
+Static stretches have been scientifically proven to be LESS effective than dynamic warmups.
 In fact, static stretching can actually reduce muscular strength and endurance for your workout.
 In order to improve the effectiveness of your workouts, you should be doing primarily dynamic stretches.

 This is NOT an easy stretch to do, so it has to be a good one, right?
 Wrong!
 You’ll see this stretch among Yoga practitioners: kneeling down, then slowly leaning backward until your back is touching the floor and your quads are stretched out.
 This movement won’t stretch your quads, and it’s more than likely to mess up your hips and knees.
 You don’t get that good quad stretch because your hips are too stiff to get the proper stretch.
 Avoid this one like the plague.

-You often see a version of this stretch in Yoga practice--it’s called the Royal Dancer.
+You often see a version of this stretch in Yoga practice–it’s called the Royal Dancer.
 But if you’re not doing Yoga, you shouldn’t do this one.
 Raising your arm just forces you to focus on your balance, completely detracting from the main focus: the quad stretch.
 Stand against a wall or hold something to keep your balance as you do this stretch, and make sure that you pay your quads the proper amount of attention.

 Shoulder/Tricep Cross Stretch